-The Tenth Annual Conference on Advances in Cognitive Systems will take place from Saturday, November 12, to Tuesday, November 15, 2022.
-Workshops will occur on Saturday and the regular program will begin on Sunday.
-Current plans are for the event to be held virtually.
+The Tenth Annual Conference on Advances in Cognitive Systems will take place from Saturday, November 19, to Tuesday, November 22, 2022.
+Our plans for the event have changed and it will now be a hybrid meeting to take place physically in at George Mason University in Arlington, Virginia, and virtually via Zoom.

 The conference brings together a diverse set of researchers who pursue the original goals of artificial intelligence.
 That is, the overarching theme of the conference is to explain cognition in computational terms and to reproduce a broad range of intelligent behaviors and human abilities in computational artifacts.